Elliot Bevan: Alien story

+Departure

-In 2010, it was announced Davies had quit Hollyoaks and would depart later in the year.
-His departure was confirmed at the same time as Glen Wallace, who portrays Malachy Fisher, and John Pickard (Dom Reilly)'s departures.
-Speaking of his decision to leave, Davies commented, "It's very strange to think that after four years I'll be leaving this place.
-It's been such a great experience and I've loved every minute — everybody says it but Hollyoaks really is a great place to work.
-I've made some amazing friends in the cast and crew and I'll miss them all.
-I'm not sure that I'll miss Elliot's geeky glasses and that damn woolly hat but I will miss Elliot — he's been a fantastic character to play and I will look back on this experience with very fond memories".
-A spokesperson for Channel 4 also commented on the exits, stating: "We're all sad to be losing yet more friends from the cast but everyone acknowledges that actors want to move on to pursue other roles.
-Nothing's been firmed up yet storyline-wise but one thing's for sure, they'll all be memorable exits."
+In July 2010, it was announced Davies had decided to leave Hollyoaks and Elliot would be written out later that year.
+Davies' departure was confirmed with the departures of Glen Wallace (Malachy Fisher) and John Pickard (Dom Reilly).
+Of his decision to leave, Davies told Kris Green from Digital Spy that it was "very strange" to leave after four years in the role.
+He added that he "loved" his time on the show and branded it a "great experience".
+Davies jested that he would not miss dressing up in Elliot's usual attire.
+He added "I'm not sure that I'll miss Elliot's geeky glasses and that damn woolly hat but I will miss Elliot — he's been a fantastic character to play and I will look back on this experience with very fond memories".
+A Channel 4 publicist told Green that it was "sad" to lose more cast members "but everyone acknowledges that actors want to move on to pursue other roles."
+They added that despite Elliot's departure storyline being undecided upon, it would definitely be a "memorable exit".

-Reflecting on his decision to leave, Davies said, "I think my character had done everything he was going to do on the show and as an actor it felt like a good time to move on.
+Elliot made his final appearance during the episode broadcast on 15 November 2010.
+Elliot's departure story featured him leaving Hollyoaks after securing a job at NASA.
+Davies released a statement about his departure, in which he stated "I think my character had done everything he was going to do on the show and as an actor it felt like a good time to move on.
 It's exciting to be back out there and auditioning for things again."

 Storylines

-Backstory

-Elliot first appears as a very intelligent student, who is interested in aliens and paranormal studies.
-His interest in aliens stems back to when he was a child, when his father Gareth Bevan (Phil Howe) bought Elliot telescopes in order to look into space.
-Gareth had another son called Maynard, due to an affair, so walked out on Elliot and wife Bonnie (Melanie Walters).
-In order to protect Elliot's feelings, Bonnie raised Elliot to believe Gareth was abducted by aliens.